TemporalLabsLLC-SOL/TemporalPromptGenerator/README.md

 3. **Automated Processing**:
    - The Temporal Prompt Engine manages the entire video generation process, allowing you to focus on creativity rather than configuration.
    - Videos will be generated locally using your **NVIDIA GPU** for optimal performance.
+You will have the opportunity to entered your desired Guidance Scale and Steps during this intial setup.

 ---